KatieWG/US_Soccer_MatchList/README.md

 3. API connection -->
   - On server, setup API request.
 Client will sent a request to server to make API call.
 This structure prevents secrets from being pushed to GitHub in compiled files.

-NEW STEP 3:
-3. Setup React Environment
+4. Setup React Environment -->
   - Create a src folder.
 Within, create index.js file. index.js will be the entrypoint for webpack to render our compiled React components.
   - Configure webpack.config.js to match the specs in this file.
 This file ensures that webpack is communicating with the correct files, and indicates which filetypes can be compiled.